 The Tropical Agriculture Association (TAA) is a professional association of individuals and corporate bodies concerned with the role of agriculture for development throughout the world.
 TAA brings together individuals and organisations from both developed and less developed countries to enable them to contribute to international policies and actions aimed at reducing poverty and improving livelihoods.

-The Association was formed in the late 1970's and stemmed largely from the alumni of the Imperial College of Tropical Agriculture, Trinidad.
-Over the years its membership has broadened to include all those interested in the various aspects of agricultural development worldwide.
+The Association traces its roots to the Imperial College of Tropical Agriculture (ICTA), Trinidad.
+Alumni of the college formed the ICTA Association in the mid-1970s.
+Subsequently, in 1979, the association was renamed the Tropical Agriculture Association and constituted in the UK.
+Over the years the TAA membership has broadened to include all those interested in the various aspects of agricultural development worldwide.
 It has produced a quarterly 'Newsletter' since 1981.
 Since March 2008 this has evolved into a 4-monthly journal called 'Agriculture for Development'.

 - The Association's mission is:

 To advance education, research and practice in agriculture* for development

 - The Association's primary objectives are to:

 - Contribute to international policies aimed at reducing poverty and improving livelihoods in rural areas in the tropics, sub-tropics and countries with less developed economies in temperate areas.

 Encourage efficient and sustainable use of local resources and technologies, to arrest and reverse the degradation of the natural resources base on which agriculture depends, and to raise productivity of both agriculture and related enterprises to increase family incomes and commercial investment in the rural sector.